 Omitting the Oxford comma

 Grammar police debate back and forth about whether the Oxford comma is always necessary.
 Basically, the Oxford comma is the comma that goes after the second-to-last item in a list of three or more items, and it can occasionally change the meaning of a sentence.
 Oftentimes it doesn’t: “I bought pears, apples and peaches.”
 But sometimes it does: “I like my friends, Harry Potter and Beyoncé.”
 Are Harry Potter and Beyoncé your friends?
 If so, we’re very jealous!
 If not, you need that Oxford comma after “Harry Potter.”
-Sometimes, leaving out an Oxford comma can even cost money.
+Learn more about how the Oxford comma works and why it’s so confusing.

 No punctuation at the end of a sentence

 Raise your hand if you don’t usually use punctuation in text messages.
 If you raised your hand, that’s probably a good thing: science says that using punctuation in texts can actually make you seem like a jerk.
 But e-mailing is a different world from text messaging, especially if it’s in a professional setting, and you should make sure to punctuate!
 (Like that.)

 According to the rules of grammar, the first word in a sentence should be capitalized.
 So should proper nouns, and yet Grammarly users let this rule slide while composing e-mails as well.
 Keep in mind that this doesn’t just mean people’s names—names of places, days of the week, and brands are all proper nouns as well.
 Put that Shift key to good use.
 To be fair, though, it can be tricky to know exactly which nouns need capitalization.
 Check out our handy guide.